AlgoMaster Logo

 • Managing user conversations and the overall application lifecycle

-• Enforcing security policies (which servers to connect to, which tools to allow)
+• Enforcing security policies, such as which servers to connect to and which tools to allow

-• Routing tool calls from the LLM to the appropriate MCP client
+• Routing those calls to the correct MCP client

 • Presenting results back to the user